k1vd/Python-ChatGPT-Voice-Assistant/README.md

-# ChatGPT Voice Assistant
+# ChatGPT Voice Assistant with role selection

-A simple ChatGPT voice assistant using OpenAI API and Gradio to provide a user interface where users can record their queries and receive spoken responses.
+A simple ChatGPT voice assistant using OpenAI API and Gradio to provide a user interface where users can record their queries, choose a role for ChatGPT to take and receive spoken responses tailored to that role.

 ## Requirements